API Overview

 API Access

-Once you have generated a set of client credentials you can use generate_access_token method to create a bearer token for full access to MoneyKit API.
+Once you have generated a set of keys you can use the generate_access_token method to create a bearer token for full access to MoneyKit API.
+This short-lived token should be cached and used with subsequent requests to the MoneyKit API as an HTTP header Authorization: Bearer {token}.

 Versioning